 Additions - Some roasted or fresh cherry tomatoes would be delicious, I like to add fresh basil leaves to the top too.
 Pesto usually has pine nuts but you could add some extra toasted ones into the sauce.
 To add some greens you could mix through some chopped fresh spinach.
 A drizzle of extra virgin olive oil never goes astray.

 Add some protein - Chicken pesto pasta is a classic so add some cooked chicken breast or thighs into the creamy sauce.
-Some golden brown pancetta or bacon mixed through would be great addition too.
+Flaked salmon would be delicious (check out my Creamy Salmon Pasta next).
+Some golden brown pancetta or bacon mixed through would be a great addition too.

-Type of pasta - There's no rules for a sauce like this use absolutely any pasta shape you love or have on hand.
+Type of pasta - There are no rules for a sauce like this so use absolutely any pasta shape you love or have on hand.

 Expert Tips

-Have your stove on a low after adding the cream - you NEVER want cream to boil or bubble aggressively.
+- Have your stove on a low heat after adding the cream - you NEVER want cream to boil or bubble aggressively.

-Full ingredient list and method is in the recipe card below.
+Full ingredient list, method and tutorial video are in the recipe card below.
 Get your pasta cooking in a large pot of well salted water.
 This is such an easy recipe, just a few simple steps.

 STEP 1: Cook the garlic in olive oil in a large skillet for 1-2 minutes over a medium heat, careful not to burn.